oscarpitcho/FunProg/README.md

 # FunProg
-Compilation of the assignments for the functional programming course
+Compilation of the assignments for the Functional programming in Scala course at EPFL.